Atlas of Rural and Small-Town America

 The Atlas of Rural and Small-Town America provides statistics by broad categories of socioeconomic factors:

-- People: Demographic data from the latest American Community Survey, including age, race and ethnicity, migration and immigration, education, household size and family composition.
+- People: Demographic data from the American Community Survey (ACS), including age, race and ethnicity, migration and immigration, education, household size, and family composition.

-What can users do with the Atlas?
+What can users do with the atlas?

-- View county-level maps for over 60 socioeconomic indicators
+- View county-level maps for socioeconomic indicators.

-- View the entire country or zoom into specific regions, States, or county areas
+- View the entire country or zoom into specific regions, States, or county areas.